Getting started

 Let's start with "Hello, World!" in winkNLP.
 First we'll install the wink-nlp

 package.
-Next, we'll use that package to install the wink-eng-lite-model
+Next, we'll use that package to install the wink-eng-lite-web-model

 :